magnetikonline/thummer/README.md

 This is an easy as pie web image thumbnail generator with width & height options given by request URL, plus thumbnail file caching back to original URL path - avoiding any server CPU overhead for repeated requests of the same thumbnail.
 Will handle JPEG, PNG and GIF images.

 ## Requires
-- PHP 5.2+ (tested with PHP 5.4)
+- PHP 5.2+ (tested against PHP 5.5.10)
 - [PHP GD extension](http://php.net/manual/en/book.image.php) (should be compiled into most PHP installs)
-- Nginx or Apache URL rewrite support
+- Nginx, Apache (or equivalent) URL rewrite support

 ## Usage
 So you have a directory of images accessible on your web server: